machal/cssmine-content/fallback-strategie.md

 ------------------------------------------------------------------

 If you break some irrelevant parts of a web site in older browsers, it does not matter.
-However, if you do not have your own reasons for that, it is almost always possible to provide users with a fully functional website even in very old browsers.
+However, unless you have very good reasons for not doing so, it is almost always possible to provide users with a fully functional website even in very old browsers.

 It is not just about accessibility and "fair play" towards these disadvantaged users.
 It is also about contemporary mobile browsers.
-Just take a wide range of Android Browser versions (and supplier modifications), Opera Mini or e-reader browsers...
+Just take the wide range of Android Browser versions (and supplier modifications), Opera Mini or e-reader browsers...
 It is not humanly possible to test them all.
 But a bulletproof solution will do it for you.